 Obviously, there is no need for the quickest reaction time or high precision while typing Microsoft Word or filling an online form.
-However, it is needed when getting a competitive edge matters in playing a game or when adding minute details to a graphic model is important.
-So, let us find out what is polling rate and how to increase it.
+However, it is needed when getting competitive edge matters in playing a game or when adding minute details to a graphic model is important.
+So, let us find out what is Mouse polling rate is and how to increase it.

-What is Polling Rate?
+What is Mouse Polling Rate?

-A polling rate is the frequency of your mouse to report its position to your PC or a laptop.
+A polling rate is the frequency of your mouse reporting its position to your PC or a laptop.
 If a mouse has a polling rate or frequency of 125 Hz, it is conveying its position data 125 times every second or eight milliseconds.
 A rate of 500 Hz means reporting 500 times every two milliseconds.
 Similarly, a frequency of 1000Hz means reporting 1000 times every second or four milliseconds.

-The higher the rate, the more is the number of times your mouse conveys its position every second.
+The higher the polling rate, the more the number of times your mouse conveys its position every second.
 It determines how quickly your computer reacts to any of your mouse movements.
 If the polling rate of a mouse is low, the cursor is likely to take much time to react to your movement.

 A high polling rate simply indicates that the mouse is connecting more frequently with your computer.
 This is an essential occurrence while playing games or designing something on your system.
 While it is less likely to affect usability, the difference is felt while using with a higher frequency.